jethornton/flexgui/docs/source/mdi.rst

 MDI Button
 ----------

 MDI buttons execute a MDI command when the button is pressed.
 These are created by adding two dynamic properties called `function` and `command` to a QPushButton.

 .. note:: If the `command` property is not found, the button will not be enabled!

-Select the button then create a dynamic property by pressing the green plus sign in the Property Editor:
+Select the button then create a dynamic property by pressing the green plus sign in the Property Editor

 .. image:: /images/mdi-01.png
    :align: center